bauerdavid/napari-nD-annotator/README.md

 ```

 ## Examples
+For the examples first you should create `settings.py` in the root folder of the
+repository (next to the examples).
+You can simply create a copy of
+`settings_template.py`, and then modify the parameters as needed.
 ### `bounding_box_example.py`
 Here the BoundingBoxLayer is introduced.
 It can be used to draw nD bounding boxes,
 and after that they can be moved, rescaled and deleted as needed.
 They are displayed